 Tuvalu - Food Security

 Tuvalu is a low lying atoll nation located north of Fiji.
 Funafuti is the capital of Tuvalu and the most populated atoll.
 Biofilta is working on a DFAT funded project aimed at improving food security and nutrition outcomes on the island.
-We are in partnership with Growing Tall, an organisation based in Funafuti which is dedicated to empowering Tuvaluans to grow their own food.
+We are in partnership with Live and Learn , an environmental education NGO working in the Asia-Pacific Region.

 Growing food in Funafuti is a challenge that’s only getting more difficult.
 The atoll has an average elevation above sea level of 1.8 metres.
 This means that king tides will often encroach on arable land, making it extremely difficult to grow food.
 Sea level rises are making these inundation events more frequent and more severe.
 Not only that, the atoll is made primarily from calcium carbonate which has a ph of around 9.
 In short, the soil is extremely alkaline and extremely salty.
 The only fresh water comes from the sky and the soil is very poor at holding moisture so in the absence of rain it becomes almost impossible to irrigate crops.
 These challenges are having knock on effects on food security, health and nutrition in Funafuti.